sawindya/Group12/README.md

 # Print the summary table
 print(cds_counts)
+#The summary(cds) function provided a full summary displaying the sequence lengths, classes, and modes while head() constrained the output to only show the first few entries#

+# As differences between the two organisms :the first URL is from Escherichia coli strain K-12 substrain MG1655, the model organism generally used in microbiology, and a very important bacterium when it concerns studies in genetics and molecular biology.
+It typically contains a well-documented genome with a high number of coding sequences, reflecting the importance of this organism in metabolic and regulatory pathways.Opposite to this, the second URL leads to Tetrasphaera sp.
+Soil756, representing an organism that is less commonly studied.
+Tetrasphaera species can be detected in various environmental niches, including soil and wastewater.
+They could carry a different set of coding sequences, which reflect their adaptations for specific ecological roles.
+While E. coli is generally characterized by its robust metabolic capabilities and the ease with which it takes to laboratory conditions, the species from Tetrasphaera may contain coding sequences related to unique metabolic functions suited to their natural habitat.
+On the whole, it can be said that E. coli has more and varied well-characterized coding sequences as compared to Tetrasphaera sp., which might have coding sequences enabling its ecological adaptation that are linked to less well-defined metabolic pathways#
 ```
 # Question 2
 # How much coding DNA is there in total for these two organisms?
 Present this in the form of a table.
 Describe any differences between the two organisms.